sx-aurora-dev/llvm-project/clang/tools/sotoc/docs/main.md

-sotoc - Source Transformation for OpenMP Code (suggestions for a better name are greatly appreciated) {#mainpage}
+sotoc - Source Transformation for OpenMP Code {#mainpage}
 =====================================================================================================

 `sotoc` is written as a Clang tool and makes use of the Clang tooling